dwave-examples/paint-shop-optimization/README.md

 In car manufacturing one step of production is painting the car body before assembly.
 A queue of car bodies that enter the paint shop, undergo the painting procedure, and exit the paint shop.
-For all practical purposes, the sequence of cars entering the paint shop is assumed to be fixed queue.
+For all practical purposes, the sequence of cars entering the paint shop is assumed to be fixed.
 However, the colors assigned to the cars within a given sequence can be optimized.

 The goal of the optimization is to minimize the number of color switches between